 Sub = Subsidized Loan

 All loans requested are subject to reduction based on the Cost of Attendance and other financial assistance resources at SVCC.
 The Cost of Attendance is $14973.00 for full time (full year) attendance, $7486.00 half- time (full year), and $3743.00 for half-time either fall or spring.
 Summer is based on a two month Estimated Family Contribution and the Cost of Attendance.
 The Cost of Attendance minus other financial assistance minus the loan request may not exceed the Cost of Attendance for the period requested.
 All loan requests are looked at on a case-by-case basis.
 If your loan request is denied or reduced for any reason, including the Cost of Attendance, you will be advised of the reason in writing in your student e-mail account.
 If you are unsure of the loan amount you may request, please stop by the Office of Financial Assistance.

 Loan requests may be submitted to the Office of Financial Assistance for the current semester no later than thirty days prior to the last day of class for that semester.
 An appeal of this requirement may be requested in person by making appointment to see the Coordinator of Financial Assistance.

 Loans are generally not allowed for the summer semester.
 For students requesting a summer loan the request for the summer loan must be submitted in writing to the Coordinator of Financial Assistance.
 These appeals should include the amount of the requested loan, why the loan is needed, and how the loan will be used.

 Higher Education Act of 1998:

 Under this regulation, a SVCC student who stops attending or withdraws completely from classes within a semester may receive Title IV financial aid equal to the percentage of the payment period or enrollment period completed.
-Stafford Loans are included in this act.
+Direct Loans are included in this act.